 This article reflects on the key constitutional issues raised by the judgment of the UK Supreme Court in R (Miller) v Secretary of State for Exiting the European Union UKSC 5.
-It is available on Counsel magazine’s website and was published in the March 2017 print edition of Counsel.
-The article is republished here with permission.
+The article was originally published in Counsel magazine.

 There are few aspects of the modern British constitution that the Supreme Court’s judgment in Miller does not at least engage.
 Among others, it raises questions about the nature of parliamentary sovereignty, the extent of the executive’s prerogative authority, the status within the domestic legal system of European Union law, the proper scope of the judicial role, and extent to which the contemporary territorial constitution, and the conventions relating to it, serve as a brake upon the powers of UK constitutional actors.